Let’s address the age-old question first before getting into how to buy a charcoal grill.

 [ ] Side Shelves – Are the shelves sturdy?
 Will they hold heavy items?
 Wood shelves will wear out and rot faster.

 [ ] Cover – Does the grill come with a cover to protect it from the elements?

 [ ] Assembly – You can check reviews for comments on ease of assembly.
 If people are saying it is difficult, many retailers will offer to assemble the unit for you for free.

 [ ] Manual – Does the grill come with an easy-to-follow manual?

 [ ] Additional Accessories – Does the grill come with any additional optional accessories, or can it be upgraded or modified easily?

-[ ] Warranty and Support – Know what kind of warranty the grill comes with and what it covers.
+[ ] Warranty & Support – Know what kind of warranty the grill comes with and what it covers.
 Look for five to ten years.
-Does the dealer have a good reputation and are they easy to contact.
+Does the dealer have a good reputation and are they easy to contact?
 Is a phone number listed on the website?
-Do they have a copy of the manual one their site?
+Do they have a copy of the manual on their site?

-What is your personal charcoal grill buying tips?
+What are your personal charcoal grill buying tips?
 Let us know by commenting below!

 Disclosure – At The Grilling Life, I am committed to researching and writing thoughtful, informative and editorially independent reviews of the best products for your outdoor cooking needs.
 If you like what I do, you can support me through my chosen links, which earn me a commission.
 This allows me to continue sharing with you my love for all things barbecue.
 Your support is truly appreciated.

 A backyard warrior, certified carnivore, lover of good whiskey, self-proclaimed grill master and I’m Living The Grilling Life!